Jan SaudekJan Saudek (born 13 May 1935) is an art photographer and painter. He and his twin brother Kaja Saudek are holocaust survivors.

 Jan Saudek's art work represents a unique technique combining photography and painting.
-In his country of origin, Czechoslovakia, Jan was considered as a disturbed artist and oppressed by authorities.
+In his country of origin, Czechoslovakia, Jan was considered a disturbed artist and oppressed by authorities.
 His art gained more prominence during the 1990s, thanks to his collaboration with the publisher Taschen.

-Showing 1 - 1 of 1 for search: 'Saudek, Jan, 1935-', query time: 0.02s
+Showing 1 - 1 of 1 for search: 'Saudek, Jan, 1935-', query time: 0.01s